 Divorce?
-Kim Kardashian Reportedly Feels ‘Stuck’ & ‘Unhappy’ With Kanye West
+Kim Kardashian Reportedly Feels ‘Stuck’ And ‘Unhappy’ With Kanye West

 “[Kim] feels like she is stuck and is unhappy but she doesn’t know how to make it better and fix the situation,” continued the source amid the divorce reports, shortly after People confirmed that Kanye did not join his family on the luxury vacation and instead opted to stay back in Los Angeles.

-According to the site, while West’s absence raised eyebrows – particularly as Kylie Jenner’s boyfriend Tyga, Kris Jenner’s boyfriend Corey Gamble and Kourtney Kardashian’s ex Scott Disick were all in attendance – West was actually “never supposed to come” on the trip with his wife and children.
+According to the site, while West’s absence raised eyebrows – particularly as Kylie Jenner’s boyfriend Tyga, Kris Jenner’s boyfriend Corey Gamble, and Kourtney Kardashian’s ex Scott Disick were all in attendance – West was actually “never supposed to come” on the trip with his wife and children.

 “He is busy working on his music in LA,” a source confirmed of Kanye’s whereabouts while Kim and their two children were away amid reports their marriage could be on rocky ground.

-Notably, Kim Kardashian and Kanye West have been plagued by allegations claiming their two year marriage could be in line for a divorce in 2017, with sources most recently claiming that they’ve been spending some serious cash on couple’s therapy in an attempt to save their ailing marriage.
+Notably, Kim Kardashian and Kanye West have been plagued by allegations claiming their two-year marriage could be in line for a divorce in 2017, with sources most recently claiming that they’ve been spending some serious cash on couple’s therapy in an attempt to save their ailing marriage.

 But while Kardashian is yet to officially comment on the recent divorce speculation, a source alleged to In Touch Weekly back in December that Kim had supposedly been talking about her rocky marriage with a friend, who just so happened to be a divorce lawyer.